Here's how to set up a Tulip IoT Gateway using the Gateway Portal. In order to set up a gateway, you need:

 1- Log into your Tulip account.
 Navigate to the "Shop Floor" tab via the menu bar.

-2- Locate the Gateway under "Unassigned Machines" and drag it into the 'Sample Station.'
+2- Locate the Gateway from the dropdown and select it, then click Save.
 The Gateway will be listed by its serial number, which can be found both on the box and on the Gateway itself.

-Clicking the gateway will open up information about this device, including the length of time online and any recent events the gateway has seen.
+Clicking the gateway will open up information about this device, including the length of time online and any connected devices.